 Will your dialysis water filtration unit cope with your Legionella control method?

-An article published in LinkedIn, by Dr V. Barbosa yesterday discusses isolation, analysis methods, and control measures for multi-drug resistant Stenotrophomonas maltophilia.
+An article published on LinkedIn, by Dr V. Barbosa yesterday discusses isolation, analysis methods, and control measures for multi-drug resistant Stenotrophomonas maltophilia.
 What Is Stenotrophomonas maltophilia?
 S. maltophilia is associated with wet surfaces and aqueous solutions.
-Its cells have the ability to survive with minimal nutrients, in drinking water, ultrapure water, treated water and […]
+Its cells have the ability to survive with minimal nutrients, in drinking water, ultrapure water, treated water and dialysate effluent. […]

 Following the publication of the new updated version of the HTM04-01 earlier this year, it is now necessary to ensure safety of all water used by patients, residents, staff and visitors.
 This minimises the risk of infection associated with all waterborne pathogens.
 This applies to other waterborne pathogens, not just Legionella.
 Therefore, safety procedures also […]